Mono Lake Level

 Water Board Decision Background

 Mono Lake rises in wet summers and years and falls in dry summers and years.
-It also tends to rise in the winter and spring, and fall in autumn.
+It also tends to rise in the winter and spring, and declines in autumn.

 How is Mono Lake's level measured?

 The lake level gauge is a staff gauge located near Old Marina that is demarcated in tenths and hundredths of a foot.
-DWP surveys the elevation of the gauge each time it puts one in.
-The Mono Lake Committee and the Mono Lake Tufa State Reserve try to read it at least once a month.
-DWP reads it weekly.
+DWP surveys the elevation of the gauge each time it installs one.
+The Mono Lake Committee reads it at least once a month.
+DWP reads it approximately weekly.

 - Old Marina Gauge 2A installed March 14, 2007, resurveyed 8/1/07, zero elevation 6382.06 USGS.
 Mono Lake dropped below zero on this gauge in August 2009 and the staff plate was removed in September.
 In 2011 the staff plate was reinstalled and the new zero elevation was 6382.059.